 How to apply

-To apply you must hold a first degree with top grades (a first or equivalent) in a subject related to your proposed research topic.The following qualifications are highly desirable, and would enhance your likelihood of being accepted:
+To be eligible to submit an application when the window reopens, you must hold a first degree with top grades (a first or equivalent) in a subject related to your proposed research topic.The following qualifications are highly desirable, and would enhance your likelihood of being accepted:

-- A masters degree from a leading university with a top grade (distinction or equivalent)
+- A masters degree from a leading institution with a top grade (distinction or equivalent)

 - A top GMAT score (700 or more)